 APPENDIX C: Procedures if an allegation is made against a school's staff member (including supply staff, volunteers and governors).
-This should be linked to the Managing Allegation against staff policy which includes the process for dealing with low level concerns.

-Please refer to KCSIE 2023 Part 4 for all details.
+Please refer to KCSIE Part 4 for all details.

 Never let allegations by a child or young person go unrecorded or unreported, including any made against you.
 There are very clear procedures that are there to protect children but also to ensure as much protection as possible against a potential false allegation involving a member of staff.